tatianasnook/my-travel-list/README.md

 ## Description
 The Travel List App provides users with a list of future destinations I would like to visit.
 It includes the following features:
-1. **Pictures Carousel**: A carousel displaying slides of 5 pictures of different destinations.
+1. **Pictures Carousel**: A carousel displaying slides of 3 pictures of each destinations.
 It features next and back arrows for easy navigation.

 2. **Description of the Travel Sites**: Each destination comes with a description that users can choose to expand or collapse.